aduh95/schwifty-markdown/README.md

   <nav id="toc" data-label="Table of content"></nav>
   ```

-* Generates SVG charts in the browser
+* Generates SVG charts in the browser.
-* Renders yUML and PlantUML diagrams to SVG on the fly
+* Renders yUML and PlantUML diagrams to SVG on the fly.

 ### Install locally